 How Do You Skirt an RV for the Winter?

 The first thing you need to do is determine which material you are going to use for your RV skirting.
-For this example we are going to use rigid foam insulation boards, but there are several materials you can use, and the process is very similar.
+For this example, we are going to use rigid foam insulation boards, but there are several materials you can use, and the process is very similar.

 Once you have your material you can pick any section to start.
 However, if you have a slide out it is best to start there.
 You then need to take measurements o the height and width for your sections.
-Once this is done you can mark out your measurements on your first board and cut it to the height and width of that section.
+Once this is done you can mark out your measurements on your first board and cut them to the height and width of that section.

 You can then put the board in place and push it into any grass or level it with the ground so that there is no gap.
 Once this is done, you should add tape to secure it.
 You only need to use a few small strips to hold it in place.
 However, you should also use one larger strip that runs across the entire length of the board.
 You can then continue this process to run around your entire RV.